librepod/frp-port-keeper/README.md

 	}
 }
 ```
-The corresponding frpc.ini config that generates this kind of payload should
+The corresponding frpc.ini config that generates this kind of payload should have
-have should have the following mandatory parameters specified:
+the following mandatory parameters specified:
 ```ini
 [common]
 server_addr = <your_server_address>